MatanYemini/prepi/README.md

 # prepi
-"Prepi" - You AI buddy that helps you to prepare to any conversation
+"Prepi" - Your AI buddy that helps you to prepare to any conversation